styyxofficial/DSC180B-Quarter-2-Project/README.md

 # Processing Electrophysiology Data to Extract Neural Trajectories

 Raw electrophysiology data is very high dimensional and contains a lot of noisy, spiky, activity.
 Due to this, it must be heavily processed before the accurate neural trajectories can be extracted.
-We utilized two important methods in our study to reduce its dimensions and smooth our data: Factor Analysis and Gaussian Processes.
+We utilized Variational Latent Gaussian Process in our study to reduce its dimensions and smooth our data.

 # Variational Latent Gaussian Process